-Note: Applicants are not required to submit performance data with the application.
-Rather, performance measure information is included as an alert that successful applicants will be required to submit performance data as part of each award's reporting requirements.
+Note: applicants are not required to submit performance data with the application.
+Rather, performance measures information is included as an alert that successful applicants will be required to submit performance data as part of the reporting requirements under an award.

-OJP will require each successful applicant to submit regular performance data that show the completed work's results.
-The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, Objectives, and Deliverables" section.
+OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award.
+The performance data directly relate to the goals, objectives, and deliverables identified under "Goals, Objectives, and Deliverables."